 Read the guidance notes and complete the application form.

 - Ordinary watercourse land drainage consent application form (Word, 101KB)

 Applications cost £150 each and should be sent to the relevant district or borough council.

 There are no provisions in the legislation that allows for retrospective consents.
-However, if work has been carried out on an ordinary watercourse without prior consent, if appropriate, the relevant District or Borough can ask you to obtain consent, or restore the watercourse to its original condition.
+If work has been carried out on an ordinary watercourse without prior consent, the relevant district or borough can ask you to obtain consent, or restore the watercourse to its original condition, if appropriate.